frnhr/django_timedeltatemplatefilter/README.md

 ### Additional values

 A few values are available in 2-digit form.
+Means that one-digit values are going to be padded with a `0` in front.
 These are:
  * `{seconds2}`
  * `{minutes2}`
  * `{hours2}`

-## What's that {} thing?
+### What's that `{stuff}` thing?

 See python's [string format function][1].